Used by landlords nationwide | New Hampshire-specific | Legally structured

 - Landlord's contact information

-- Security deposit receipt and location of deposit
+- Security deposit receipt and terms

 Compliance Checklist